NYCEM-GIS/urban-risk-index/README.md

 The URI is designed to provide a relative comparison of vulnerability between NYC neighborhoods to natural hazards.
 The URI is an informational tool to raise awareness about hazard exposure in NYC and to direct users to other sources, like the [NYC Hazard Mitigation Plan](https://nychazardmitigation.com), to learn more about the hazards and steps to reduce risk.
 Although the URI was built using the best-available data, given this is a city-wide index, the URI may have some inaccuracies, particularly for hazards where limited data was available.
 As such, the URI is not intended to inform hazard mitigation investments or response planning, nor should it supersede guidance provided by NYC or emergency management officials or agencies.

-### This Repository
-This repo holds scripts functions and Jupyter Notebooks that are used to perform pre-processing of over fifty datasets and  sub-components including Estimated Loss, Resilience Capacity, and Social Vulnerability that are required to calculate the risk score on census tract level.
-Please note this repo is currently not operational as source datasets required are not provided.
-The purpose of the repo is to publish the methodology so that the open data community and the public will have a chance to look behind the curtain to see how a risk index calculation is performed and facilitate conversation around risk indexing for hazards in New York City.

 ![Alt Text – A Screenshot of the Front-end of the NYC Urban Risk Index]( https://nychazardmitigation.com/wp-content/uploads/2025/03/Screenshot-2025-03-13-155611.png)